 The Company's Human Resources Department provides the Compensation Committee with industry benchmark information and compensation survey data from the companies in its peer group, including peer salary, bonus, incentive compensation, share-based compensation and other compensation.
-The Compensation Committee considers the Company's relative performance compared with an established group of peer companies in the automotive aftermarket industry and other specialty retailers, described below.
+The Compensation Committee considers the Company's relative performance compared with an established group of peer companies in the automotive aftermarket industry, other specialty retailers.

-The Compensation Committee reviews the Company's peer group, as necessary, to ensure that the comparisons are meaningful.
+The group of peer companies is reviewed annually by the Compensation Committee to ensure that the comparisons are meaningful.
 The Compensation Committee evaluates peers that conduct business outside of the automotive aftermarket industry based on criteria such as revenue, operating margin, net income, market capitalization, team member count and one and three year total shareholder returns, as applicable.
-Based on its review, the Compensation Committee removed four companies and added three companies, Dollar General Corporation, Lithia Motors, Inc. and Sonic Automotive, Inc., to the 2018 peer group for the following reason: similar market capitalization and revenue growth to the Company's.
+In addition to these key financial and operational metrics, the Compensation Committee also evaluates potential peers based on competition for team member recruitment and companies whose general customer demographics are similar to those of O'Reilly's.